samblum17/Project-Barb/README.md

 //Note that this repository will not show commits from 10/15/2020 onward.
 Please contact the developer for questions regarding Versions past 1.0.

-Questions?
-Don't hesistate to reach out on [LinkedIn](https://www.linkedin.com/in/samblum17/) or email samblum17@icloud.com.
+Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/samblum17/) or email samblum17@icloud.com.